stared/thinking-in-tensors-writing-in-pytorch/README.md

 ## Contribute!

 Crucially, this course is for you, the reader.
 If you are interested in one topic, let us know!
 There is nothing more inspiring that eager readers.

-If you like that consider [sponsoring it](https://github.com/sponsors/stared).
-It will give me time to work on this project!

 ## Style